snoyberg/posa-chapter/warp.md

 To implement high-performance servers, we need to avoid to create a user thread for timeout for each connection.

-So, we implement a timeout system which uses only one user thread to handle timeout of all connections.
+So, we implement a timeout system which uses only one user thread, called timeout manager, to handle timeout of all connections.
 Its heart is the following two points:

 - Double `IORef`s